gnif/LookingGlass/c-host/README.md

 ## What is this?

-This is an experimental rewrite of the host application in pure C using the MinGW toolchain.
+This is a rewrite of the host application in pure C using the MinGW toolchain.

 ## Why make this?